 This oral history archive—plus a timeline and written reflections (below)—tells the history in film and text of Muungano wa Wanavijiji’s first 20 years, 1996–2016, through the words, memories, and stories of 47 slum dwellers, activists, professionals, and civil society partners who were present at different stages along Muungano’s journey.

 Interviews were carried out by a Muungano team in 2016.

-How to explore the archive
+3 ways to explore the archive

-You can browse all clips.
+2. By clip: browse all short clips.